Jisobe/cs665_project3/NORMALIZATION.md

 | national_provider_identifier | VARCHAR(10) | PRIMARY KEY, FK: provider(national_provider_identifier) |
 | healthcare_provider_taxonomy_code | VARCHAR(10) | PRIMARY KEY |

-A provider could have state licenses from different states and states may reuse the same license number.
+A provider will only ever have one state license in a given state but could have state licenses from different states.
+Additionally, states may reuse the same license number.
 So, issue state for the state license should be added as an attribute to clarify what state the license is from.
 Because the issue state is not depended on the NPI, the state license information should be moved to its own table.

 provider table